 Transfer Peer Guides

-The college has hired six CBS transfer students as Transfer Peer Guides, who are embedded in BIOL 3001: The Nature of Science & Research, a required course for incoming students transferring from outside the U of M.
+The college hires up to 10 CBS transfer students each fall as Transfer Peer Guides, who are embedded in BIOL 3001: The Nature of Science & Research, a required course for incoming students transferring from outside the U of M.

-Students facilitate discussions with new transfer students in class, organize out-of-class social and academic activities and refer transfer students to college and university resources.
+Transfer Peer Guides facilitate small group discussions with new transfer students in class, provide constructive feedback on assignments and reflections, and refer transfer students to college and university resources.

 CBS Circle Guides